davidsilvasmith/bitcoinbulls.net/_posts/2014-08-28-david-smith-goes-to-washington.md

 Tomorrow though I'll be here on business.

-I'm happy to announce I'll be educating congressional policy makers about bitcoin as part of the Chambe of Digital Commerce's [Inagural Congressional Bitcoin Education Day](http://www.digitalchamber.org/btc-education-day.html).
+I'm happy to announce I'll be educating congressional policy makers about bitcoin as part of the Chamber of Digital Commerce's [Inaugural Congressional Bitcoin Education Day](http://www.digitalchamber.org/btc-education-day.html).
 I'm one of 32 bitcoin industry participants from 12 states who flew in for the discussions.

 I'm honored to be part of such an important effort.